BackendStack21/keycloak-backend/README.md

 # keycloak-backend
 Keycloak Node.js minimalist connector for backend services integration.
+It aims to serve as base for high performance authorization middlewares.

 ## Keycloak Introduction
 The awesome open-source Identity and Access Management solution develop by RedHat.